 Woody Harrelson (Woody Boyd) claims to be a former sex addict.
 He is also an activist for the legalization of marijuana.

 Shelley Long left the series after her contract was up despite much controversy.
-In the Cheers biography documentary, Danson admitted to the tension between the two but “never at a personal level and always at a work level” because of their completely different styles of working.
-He also said that Long was much more like the character of Diane than she wanted to admit, but he also said that it was her performances that often “carried the show”.
-Long stated later in interviews, that it didn’t occur to her that she was going to ‘sabotage a show’ and she was certain that the rest of the cast could go on without her.
+In the Cheers documentary, Danson admitted to tension between the two but claimed it related to their different styles of working and was “never at a personal level”.
+He also said that, while Long was much more like the character of Diane than she wanted to admit, her performances often “carried the show”.
+Long later said in interviews that it didn’t occur to her there was any risk that her departure would “sabotage a show” and was certain that the rest of the cast could continue without her.

 Kirstie Alley (Rebecca Howe) has been married twice and has two adopted children with her first husband, actor Parker Stevenson.

-Bebe Neuwirth has appeared on Broadway numerous times and has won many awards, including the Tony Award, twice.
+Bebe Neuwirth has appeared on Broadway numerous times and won many awards, including twice winning a Tony Award.

-George Wendt’s maternal grandfather, Tom Howard, who was a photographer for the Washington Bureau of P & A Photographs, is actually responsible for taking one of the most famous news photographs in existence today.
-It was of Ruth Snyder, a murderess who was executed at Sing Sing Prison in 1928.
-He accomplished this by modifying his miniature plate camera with a long shudder release and strapping it to his left ankle, before going into the witness room.
-The next morning the photo was seen by the entire state of New York, when it was put on the front page of the New York Daily News, along with the headline: DEAD!
+George Wendt’s maternal grandfather, Tom Howard, was a photographer for the Washington Bureau of P & A Photographs and took one of the most famous news photographs in history: of Ruth Snyder, a murderess who was executed at Sing Sing Prison in 1928.
+To get the picture, Howard modified his miniature plate camera with a long shudder release and strapped it to his left ankle before going into the witness room.
+The next morning the photo appeared on the front page of the New York Daily News, along with the headline: DEAD!
 The camera is now at the Smithsonian Institute.

-Cheers were almost cancelled during its first season, due to its ranking last for its premiere episode.
-Fortunately, this was not the case for long.
-Out of its eleven seasons, Cheers managed to get a top-ten rating for eight of them, including one season in the number one spot.
+Cheers was almost cancelled during its first season, due to dismal ratings for its premiere episode.
+Fortunately, the situation quickly improved and the show achieved a top-ten rating for eight of its eleven seasons, including one season in the number one spot.

-The spin-off series, “Frasier”, became quite popular also and was on the air until 2004.
-This means that Kelsey Grammer played the same character (Frasier Crane) for twenty years on prime-time television which is a record for an American actor tied only by one man, actor James Arness, who played Marshall Matt Dillon on “Gunsmoke”.
+The spin-off series Frasier was also popular and was on the air until 2004.
+The two series meant that Kelsey Grammer played the same character (Frasier Crane) for twenty years on prime-time television, a record for an American actor shared by only one man, James Arness, who played Marshall Matt Dillon in Gunsmoke.

 Woody Harrelson is close friends with actor Michael J. Fox.

 Cheers ended only because Ted Danson decided to leave the show.
-NBC wanted to keep it going; however, by using a storyline that involved Woody taking over the bar but Harrelson (who played Woody on the show) refused to do the show without Danson.
+NBC wanted it to continue with Woody taking over the bar, but Harrelson (who played Woody on the show) refused to do the show without Danson.

-On TV Guide’s list of “100 Greatest Episodes of All Time” in 1997, there were two Cheers episodes that made the list.
-They were “Thanksgiving Orphans” and “Home is the Sailor”; they ranked at #7 and #45.
+Two Cheers episodes made the 1997 TV Guide list of “100 Greatest Episodes of All Time”.
+They were “Thanksgiving Orphans” and “Home is the Sailor”, and ranked at #7 and #45 respectively.

-Near the end of season three, Nicholas Colasanto died from a heart attack while at home (February 12, 1985).
-He had actually been diagnosed with the heart condition during the mid-70’s, but it had worsened in the months before his death.
-Not long before his fatal attack, he was hospitalized because of water in his lungs and though he did recover from that, he was not cleared to go back to work.
-Despite this, he did go to the set to at least watch a few of the episodes being filmed.
+On February 12, 1985, near the end of season three, Nicholas Colasanto died from a heart attack while at home.
+He had been diagnosed with a heart condition during the mid-70’s, but it had worsened in the months before his death.
+Not long before the fatal attack he was hospitalized because of water in his lungs, and though he recovered he was not cleared to return to work.
+Despite this, he did go to the set to watch a few episodes being filmed.
 Perlman said, “He wanted to be there so badly.
 He didn’t want to be sick.
 He couldn’t breathe well; it was hard; he was laboring all the time.”

-Rhea Perlman was nominated for an Emmy award for her role as Carla Tortelli, ten out of her eleven years in the part.
+In ten of her eleven years playing Carla Tortelli, Rhea Perlman was nominated for an Emmy award for her performance.
 She won four times.

 In 1981, Kirstie Alley’s mother was killed in a car accident caused by a driver under the influence of alcohol.